hercolelab/hercolelab.github.io/content/_index.md

       subtitle: ''
       text: |-
         At the **HERCOLE Lab**, our research mission is to advance the development of next-generation machine learning and artificial intelligence systems that are not only powerful, but also **understandable**, **resilient**, and **decentralized**.

         We strive to make AI systems more **interpretable and transparent** to human users, enabling greater trust and collaboration.
 We design algorithms that are **robust to adversarial attacks**, ensuring reliability in real-world conditions.

-        Moreover, we work to develop solutions that are efficiently deployable on edge devices, promoting **decentralized intelligence** and reducing dependency on centralized infrastructures.
+        Moreover, we design intelligent systems that can operate efficiently on edge devices, enabling **local decision-making**, enhancing **privacy**, and reducing reliance on centralized infrastructures.

         Through interdisciplinary research and innovation, we aim to shape AI that is more human-centered, secure, and scalable.
     design:
       columns: '1'
+      width: 'wide'
+      spacing: 'lg'
+      alignment: 'center'
+      text_align: 'left'
+      background: 'gray-900'
+      padding: 'lg'
+      border_radius: 'xl'
+      shadow: 'md'

   - block: director
     id: team